 1. Preparation for the arthroscopic shoulder surgery

-The patient is positioned so that the back of the shoulder is clearly visible to the shoulder surgeon and the area is cleaned and sterilized.
+The patient is positioned so that the back of the shoulder is clearly visible to the surgeon and the area is cleaned and sterilized.
 Local anesthesia is administered to numb the injection site and a sedative is provided to relax the patient.
-General anesthesia may sometimes be used.
+General anesthesia is sometimes be used.

-The surgeon creates three small incisions on the shoulder and inserts an arthroscopic camera and the RF probe.
+The surgeon creates three small incisions on the shoulder and inserts the arthroscopic camera and RF probe.
 The camera allows the surgeon to view the shoulder surgery on a monitor.

 Once the shoulder has been evaluated, the surgeon uses the RF probe to cut the capsule tissue surrounding the shoulder joint.
 The radiofrequency waves cauterize the tissue as they cut, so there is minimal bleeding in the joint.

 The incisions from the arthroscopic capsular release are closed with sutures or surgical staples and the shoulder is bandaged.
-Patients are given pain relievers and will be able to leave the hospital on the same day.
-After one to two weeks, physical therapy will be required to help restore full range of motion to the shoulder.
+Patients are given pain relievers and can leave the hospital on the same day.
+Physical therapy will be required to help restore the full range of motion to the shoulder after one to two weeks.